fmi/fp2015/week2/homework/README.md

 AN = lucas(n) - fib(n)
 ```

-The nth member of the desired series is the difference between the nth member of the lucas series adn the nth member of fibonacci.
+The nth member of the desired series is the difference between the nth member of the Lucas series adn the nth member of Fibonacci.

 Examples: